navgurukul/newton/dataTypes/Output/intro.md

 ## Code Output

-Now we will do some questions related to functions.
-Which will help us in better understanding of a dictionary.
+Now we will do some questions related to data types, which will help us in better understanding of data types.